 Outdoor hockey in Texas?
-Sure thang, and it was quite a hit
+Sure thang, and was a hoot to boot

 The biggest difference from the Texas-OU spectacle was the fairgrounds emptying out once the game started.
 When the Longhorns and Sooners play, there are still thousands of regular fair-goers to see in the aerial television shots.

-Inside, there was a bunch of Dallas green, and a strong contingent of yellow-clad Predators fans.
+Inside, there was a bunch of Dallas green rather than the 50-yard line split of burnt orange and crimson, and a strong contingent of yellow-clad Predators fans.

-Among them was Sonya Baird, a lifelong resident of southeast Texas who can’t really explain how she became a Nashville fan, other than liking the style and energy of Shea Weber, who spent his first 11 seasons with the Predators.
+Among them was Sonya Baird, a lifelong resident of southeast Texas who can’t really explain how she became a Nashville fan.
+Baird did say she liked the style and energy of Shea Weber, who spent his first 11 seasons with the Predators.

 And Baird’s never been to the state fair, so …